cloudposse-terraform-components/aws-datadog-monitor/src/README.md

           dd_env: "dev"
 ```

-This allows us to further use inheritance from stack configuration to keep our monitors dry, but configurable.
+This allows us to further use inheritance from stack configuration to keep our monitors DRY but configurable.

 Another available option is to use our catalog as base monitors and then override them with your specific fine tuning.